 Best of East South Africa Birding Tour

 South Africa is known for its incredible diversity and that also applies to the birding.
-A remarkable 840 bird species are found in South Africa, about eight percent of the world’s total bird species.
+This East South Africa Birding tour offers the wonderful opportunity to go birding in a country with a remarkable 840 bird species.
+That is about eight percent of the world’s total bird species!

 Next Group Tour Departure Date: To be confirmed